-Since being designated as one of our primary beneficiaries in 1981, Monroe Carell Jr. Children's Hospital at Vanderbilt has received more than $10 million from The Volunteer State Horsemen's Foundation (VSHF) proceeds.
-The Iroquois Steeplechase staff, as well as the VSHF board, are involved with the hospital year-round--contributing time, supporting endowments and continuing the long-standing association of the event and the children.
-Learn more about the impact of the VSHF on the hospital in the 2017 Impact Report here.
+Since being designated as one of our primary beneficiaries in 1981, Monroe Carell Jr. Children's Hospital at Vanderbilt has received more that $10 million from The Volunteer State Horsemen's Foundation (VSHF) proceeds.
+The Iroquois Steeplechase staff, as well as the VSHF board, are involved with the hospital year-round contributing time, supporting endowments and continuing the long-standing association of the event and the children.
+Learn more about the impact of the VSHF on the hospital in the 2018 Impact Report.

 The VSHF and its members are also deeply involved in the local community, chamber of commerce organizations and local and national sports organizations.